BlueMeanie/ConfidenceChainsSimulation/README.md

 currently requires JDK (later will offer Jar file).
 Eclipse is probably optimal.

-also to render block tree graphs, DOT must be installed on the command line.
+also to render block tree graphs, DOT must be installed on the command line(highly recommended).

 for questions and comments email josh.josh421 -at- gmail.com